SAP-samples/low-code-applications/exercises/rap/README.md

 [Home - RAP6XX: Extensibility](../README.md)
-# RAP610: Use ABAP Cloud for SAP S/4HANA (Cloud) extensions
+# Use ABAP Cloud for SAP S/4HANA (Cloud) extensions

 <!--
 ## Description
 -->

-This repository contains the material for the hands-on session **RAP610: Use ABAP Cloud for SAP S/4HANA (Cloud) extensions**.
+This repository contains the material for the hands-on session **Use ABAP Cloud for SAP S/4HANA (Cloud) extensions**.

 - [Requirements for attending this workshop](#requirements-for-attending-this-workshop)
 - [Overview](#overview)